ansible-cfg/mis_vagrant/Documentation/Customization.md

 # Customization Guide

-This guide will describe and show usage of many configuration elements for this Vagrant build.
+This guide will describe and show usage of many configuration elements for MC Vagrant.
 The intended audience is system builders.
 If you are looking for a way to make MC Vagrant do more stuff, you are in the right place.